Quebec Junior Hockey League: History

 In 2014, 12-year president Richard Morency announced his resignation, but staying on until the transition to the new leadership.
 The league also announced that it was re-branding itself the Quebec Junior Hockey League (dropping the "AAA" designation) and introduced the corresponding new league logo.
 The summer also saw the return of the Valleyfield Braves to the League.
 Owners of the team purchased the LaTuque Wolves, regained rights to the Braves name and logo and brought the team back to the Aréna Salaberry.
 Another long-time QJHL member, Kahnawake Condors, who were established in 1999 moved to Chambly, Quebec, to be re-branded as the Chambly Forts.
 Shortly after that move, the Gatineau Mustangs of the Eastern Ontario Junior Hockey League made the jump to the league as the Gatineau Flames, becoming the first Hull-based team since the Aylmer Extreme that had lasted one season in 2000–01.
 Several weeks after announcing the Gatineau Flames as a member, the Flames purchased the Lachine Maroons and absorbed the franchise rights.
-The league expelled the Sherbrooke Cougars because the league considered them as a college team and had ties to Bishop's University.
+The league expelled the Sherbrooke Cougars because the league considered them as a collegiate team and had ties to Bishop's University.
 The Saint-Hyacinthe Laureats withdrew from the league, possibly in conjunction with the Cougars.
 The league split into two divisions.